History of Białystok: Healthcare

-For reconstruction and the reorganization of the health service, Dr. Zygmunt Brodowicz came to the city on behalf of the Minister of Health and from 1927 Brodowicz became the Head of the Labor Department and Social Welfare, then the Health Department in the Białystok Voivoedship Office, was the main organizer and coordinator of the construction of a psychiatric hospital in 56 Choroszczanska Street.
-As a result of his activity, the Infectious Hospital was moved to Wojskowa Street, where it became the property of the city as the City Hospital.
+For reconstruction and the reorganization of the health service, Dr. Zygmunt Brodowicz came to the city on behalf of the Minister of Health and from 1927 became the Head of the Labor Department and Social Welfare, then the Health Department in the Białystok Voivoedship Office.
+He was the main organizer and coordinator of the construction of a psychiatric hospital in 56 Choroszczanska Street.
+As a result of his activity, the Infectious Hospital which was established in 1919 at 33 Sw.
+Rocha street was moved to Wojskowa 11/13 street, where it became the property of the city hall as the Municipal Hospital.
+In 1921, the District Hospital (Szpital Okręgowy which was established in 1852 in 47 Lipowa street was renamed the St. Rocha Municipal Hospital.
+In 1931, it was moved to 11 Piwna Street.
+In the 1920s it was directed by Konrad Fiedorowicz In the 1930s, there were four private obstetrics and gynaecology clinics with 26 beds and an ophthalmology clinic with 10 beds.
+All of these facilities were run by Jewish doctors.
+In addition, specialist clinic operated at 5 Mazowiecka street and a Ambulatory care operated by the Organization for Protection of the Jewish population (TOZ) at 27 Fabryczna street.